 Before you post that “New Year, New You” stock image again, take a pause.

 Your audience has changed.
 Trends have shifted.
-Algorithms have grown.
+Algorithms have evolved.
 And if your content hasn’t?
 Well, it’s like showing up to a Zoom call in 2020 with your camera still off.

 Here’s what to do:

 What matters to them now?
-What content are they appropriate with? -
+What content are they engaging with?

 That 2019 email funnel isn’t doing you any favors.